abbott/hardn/README.md

 ### Interactive Mode

-Run the tool without arguments to use the interactive menu for selecting hardening operations:
+Run `hardn` without arguments to use the interactive menu for selecting hardening operations:

 ```bash
 sudo hardn